Wales Council of the Blind

 The process of responding to concerns that a vulnerable person (or people) are being, or are at risk of being abused, neglected or exploited.
 This will result in an investigation into the alleged behaviour, and often a protection plan to prevent it recurring.
 Although the local authority takes the lead on adult safeguarding, the responsibility for safeguarding adults lies with every agency.

-Sarcoidosis eye condition
+Sarcoidosis other condition

 Scanner technology